 Expats living in Dubai used to experience a booming metropolis with a prosperous economy, but the economic crisis of 2008/2009 also affected life in the emirate, of course.
-However, Dubai’s economy is slowly recovering and the emirate is on the way to again become the economic centre of the UAE.
+However, Dubai’s economy is slowly recovering and the emirate is on its way to once again becoming the economic center of the UAE.
 Dubai is divided by a creek into the Deira district in the northeast and Bur Dubai in the southwest.

 As in the rest of the UAE, life in Dubai is dominated by the Islamic religion, with a mosque in almost every district.
 The most famous and most beautiful, the Jumeirah Mosque, is an integral part of life in Dubai.
 The Sheikh Mohammed Centre for Cultural Understanding organizes visits to this mosque for non-Muslims and expatriates.
 Its intention is to further the understanding of expats and tourists for cultural and religious heritage of the Emiratis.

 With these and other activities, the government aims to portray the experience of living in Dubai as fascinating and the city as the number-one location for tourists and expats in the Arabian Gulf area.

 In Dubai, only legal residents can rent an apartment and have utility services connected.
 If your residence permit has not been issued yet, ask your employer to give you proof that your permit is being processed.

 The tenancy agreement should contain all relevant information and has to be registered with Ejari (Arabic for “my rent”), a system governed by the Real Estate Regulatory Agency (RERA).
 This agency also passed a law for tenants and landlords, creating a framework for living in Dubai’s rented properties, including obligations of both parties, eviction, general rules, and final judgment.
 The law is supposed to protect citizens and expats from high costs, unlawful evictions, and other issues.